Kalmat/PyWinCtl/README.md

-First off, my most sincere thanks and acknowledgement to macdeport (https://github.com/macdeport) and holychowders (https://github.com/holychowders) for their help and moral boost.

 # PyWinCtl

-This is a fork from asweigart's PyGetWindow module (https://github.com/asweigart/PyGetWindow), intended to obtain GUI information on and control application's windows.
+Cross-Platform module to gather information on and control windows opened on screen.

-This fork adds Linux and macOS experimental support to the MS Windows-only original module, in the hope others can use it, test it or contribute
+This module is a fork from asweigart's PyGetWindow module (https://github.com/asweigart/PyGetWindow), which adds Linux and macOS experimental support to the MS Windows-only original module, in the hope others can use it, test it or contribute

+My most sincere thanks and acknowledgement to macdeport (https://github.com/macdeport) and holychowders (https://github.com/holychowders) for their help and moral boost.

 ## Window Features